U.S. Route 60 in Kentucky: Route description

 US 60 is concurrent with US 51 and US 62 from the Ohio River bridge to the town of Wickliffe.
 At Wickliffe, US 60 separates from the other routes and heads generally northeast toward the city of Paducah.
 Between Wickliffe and Paducah, the towns of Barlow, La Center and Kevil are situated along the route.

 In Paducah, US 60 intersects with I-24, and I-24's business loop enters the city concurrent with US 60.
 In the midtown area, the route once again meets US 62, and also meets US 45.
-Once out of the city of Paducah, US 60 again veers to the northeast, generally following the Ohio River until reaching Smithland, where the route again turns to the east, passing through the small town of Burna.
+Once out of the city of Paducah, US 60 again veers to the northeast, roughly following the Ohio River until reaching Smithland, where the route again turns to the east, passing through the small town of Burna.
 From Burna, US 60 passes through Salem.

 The next city along the route is Marion.
 At Marion, US 60 turns once more to the north, where it heads toward Sturgis.
 From Sturgis, the route continues generally northward to Morganfield.
 In recent years, a bypass of US 60 around the south and east sides of Morganfield has taken a great deal of traffic congestion out of the city.

 US 60 passes through Waverly and Corydon before reaching Henderson.
 At Henderson, the route intersects Kentucky Route 136 (KY 136), KY 425 and US 41A.
 US 41A is concurrent with US 60 along Green Street in the city of Henderson as it intersects with KY 812 and KY 351.
 At the US 41 interchange, US 41A ends and US 60 continues alone, bypassing the cities of Owensboro, Lewisport, Hawesville, and Hardinsburg.

 In Fort Knox, US 60 connects with US 31W, and they remain together until downtown Louisville.
 Originally built as a bypass route around downtown Louisville, US 60 Alt. used several existing roads running through Louisville to get between the east and south sides of town without having to travel through the heavily congested downtown or west ends of town.
 US 60 Alt. runs northeast to southwest from St. Matthews to Shively; including a stretch on one of Frederick Law Olmsted's last remaining parkways, Eastern Parkway.
 Before its completion and designation as I-264 in 1984, the Henry Watterson Expressway connecting Dixie Highway (US 31W/US 60) and Shelbyville Road (US 60) was signed US 60 Bypass.